fidgetingbits/nix-config/nixos-installer/README.md

 Here you should have a fully working system, but some stuff you still need to do:

 - login to proton
-- Add new u2f_keys to nix-secrets if a totally new host
+- Add new u2f_keys to nix-secrets if a totally new hosts
+  - Run `pamu2fcfg` for each yubikey token you want to add.
+Append additional yubikeys to the first line using `:` and removing the username.
+Also note if using zsh the final `%` is not to be included.
+Place these into your sops file under a heading like:

+    ```yaml
+      keys:
+        u2f: xxx
+    ```

 - Recover any backup files needed
   - .mozilla
   - syncthing